illinois-cs498vr/illinois-cs498vr.github.io/_assignments/project.md

   - Make up your own in this situation and rank them based on what you think is the biggest group down to the smaller.
 Four or five is a good count.

 Add the *Core Pillars*, these are the key "features" that support the User Experience Elements.
 These pillars are the elements that describe the essence of the app/game, the app/game would not be the same without them.
 - Game Example: Skyrim might have a Player Experience point that says "The Player feels driven to advance and customize their character.
-The core pillar that supports this might be "Player can gain experience by completing adventures and obtaining new levels offer new skills".
+The core pillar that supports this might be "Player can gain experience by completing adventures and obtaining new levels that offer new skills".

 *Gameplay systems* describes the key low-level systems that must be created.
 - As above for Skyrim: The Experience system (includes the Skill system &